saymrwulf/tensorflow/notes.md

 2017-09-27T22:32:00 - Trying out boneh-franklin approach for IBE (ref.
-2003 paper) (tensorflow) 2017-11-06T08:09:00 - Implementing approach from a new paper read last night (tensorflow) 2017-11-06T23:52:00 - Late-night bugfix on financial RL environment (tensorflow)
+2003 paper) (tensorflow) 2017-11-06T08:09:00 - Implementing approach from a new paper read last night (tensorflow) 2017-11-06T23:52:00 - Late-night bugfix on financial RL environment (tensorflow) 2017-11-06T07:08:00 - Implementing approach from a new paper read last night (tensorflow)